ajaoooluseyi/topai-tools-data/README.md

 # topai-tools-data

-This is a Python Web scraping code to get data on AI Tools from a toolsai url and store into a excel(.xslx) file.
+This is a Python Selenium Web scraping code to get data on AI Tools from a toolsai url and store into a excel(.xslx) file.

 On the terminal execute the below command to create the projects' working directory and move into that directory.